bradacker/GCF/_posts/2018-09-10-camping-packing-list.md

 ### Some other items you will want to consider:

-Firestarter
+-Firestarter

-Multi-tool
+-Multi-tool

-Pot (MSR Alpine Stowaway Pot)
+-Pot (MSR Alpine Stowaway Pot)

-Portable mini stove (MSR Pocket Rocket)
+-Portable mini stove (MSR Pocket Rocket)

-Backpack
+-Backpack

-Hiking Shoes
+-Hiking Shoes

 This will be a revolving list that gets updated periodically.
 It will surely only get better.
 If you have any suggestions, please contact us.